Restaurant Email Marketing: 8 Proven Campaigns To Drive More Sales

 Send these 3 email campaigns to boost orders

-Of course, not every email fits neatly into the customer journey.
-Some campaigns work best as a one-time promotion.
-Or when automatically sent based on a seasonal event.
+Not every email fits neatly into the customer journey.
+Some work best as one-time promotions or seasonal campaigns.

-With that in mind, now I want to share the most profitable promotional emails I’ve seen:
+With that in mind, here are the most profitable promotional emails I’ve seen:

 Campaign #1: Weekly/monthly specials